awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 .. _dynamodb-add-item:

-Add a new item to a table
+Add a New Item to a Table
 =========================

-To add a new item to a table, create a :javase-ref:`Map <java/util/Map>` of key/value pairs that represent the attributes of the item.
-These must include values for the primary key field(s) of the table.
-If the item identified by the primary key already exists, then its fields will be *updated* by the request.
+Create a :javase-ref:`Map <java/util/Map>` of key-value pairs that represent the item's attributes.
+These must include values for the table's primary key fields.
+If the item identified by the primary key already exists, its fields are *updated* by the request.

-.. note:: If the named table doesn't exist for your account and region, then a :aws-java-class:`ResourceNotFoundException <services/dynamodbv2/model/ResourceNotFoundException>` exception will result.
+.. note:: If the named table doesn't exist for your account and region, a :aws-java-class:`ResourceNotFoundException <services/dynamodbv2/model/ResourceNotFoundException>` is thrown.

-**Imports:**
+**Imports**

 .. literalinclude:: example_code/dynamodb/src/main/java/aws/example/dynamodb/PutItem.java
    :lines: 15-20

-**Code:**
+**Code**

 .. literalinclude:: example_code/dynamodb/src/main/java/aws/example/dynamodb/PutItem.java
    :lines: 76-96